- 1What Are the Causes of Lactic Acidosis?

 Introduction:

 Lactic acid is produced in the body by normal physiologic processes and as a finding in cases of diseases.
-When the secretion is increased and the clearance is slow, there are clinical complications.
+There are clinical complications when the secretion increases and the clearance is slow.
 The increased levels of lactic acid have severe hemodynamic consequences, which can also lead to death.

 The serum lactate level elevation can be considered a therapeutic target and risk marker.
-The higher the time it takes to normalize serum lactate levels, the more the chances of death are.
+The higher the time it takes to normalize serum lactate levels, the higher the chances of death.
 Hyperlactatemia can occur in the presence of adequate oxygenation and tissue perfusion.
 In contrast, lactic acidosis occurs in case of inadequate tissue perfusion, abnormal carbohydrate metabolism, and due to consumption of some medicines.

-Normally lactic acid is produced in excess by about 20 mmol/kg/day, which is metabolized mostly by the liver and the kidney.
+Normally, lactic acid is produced in excess by about 20 mmol/kg/day and is metabolized mostly by the liver and the kidneys.
 The liver and kidney have the necessary enzymes to utilize lactate for gluconeogenesis.
 However, some other tissues can use lactate as a substrate and oxidize it to carbon dioxide and water.
-The tissues which generally produce excess lactic acid are brain tissues, red cells, skin cells, muscles, and the gastrointestinal tract.
-In heavy exercises, skeletal muscle produces a high level of lactate which gets normalized due to impaired hepatic metabolism.
+The tissues that generally produce excess lactic acid are brain tissues, red cells, skin cells, muscles, and the gastrointestinal tract.
+In heavy exercises, skeletal muscle produces a high lactate level, which is normalized due to impaired hepatic metabolism.

 Pyruvate, the end product of the glycolysis cycle, also gets converted into lactate under anaerobic conditions.
-The excess lactate produced in this process goes to the liver to undergo gluconeogenesis.
+The excess lactate produced in this process goes to the liver for gluconeogenesis.

-Pathological and persistent lactic acidosis occurs when there is excessive lactate production and the liver's capacity is already exceeded to metabolize it.
-Some of the conditions which can lead to this condition and lactic acidosis are severe hypovolemia, severe hypotension, sepsis, hypothermia, and cirrhosis.
+Pathological and persistent lactic acidosis occurs when excessive lactate production and the liver's capacity is already exceeded to metabolize it.
+Some of the conditions that can lead to this condition and lactic acidosis are severe hypovolemia, severe hypotension, sepsis, hypothermia, and cirrhosis.

 Some of the medications which can lead to lactic acidosis are: